 In addition, you may experience pain or fatigue as a result of undergoing the FCE that does not manifest until after you complete it.
 If you have to spend days recovering after undergoing an FCE, then your performance during the FCE is not a good indicator for how well you would do on the job.

-Fortunately, if your insurance company terminates your benefits on the basis of an FCE, your lawyer can help you challenge that decision if you believe the FCE’s findings are faulty.
+Fortunately, if your insurance company terminates your benefits on the basis of an FCE, your lawyer may be able to help you challenge that decision if you believe the FCE’s findings are faulty.
 Your lawyer may provide further, contrary evidence to your insurer to persuade it to reinstate your benefits.
-Alternatively, your lawyer can help you challenge your loss of benefits before the Licence Appeal Tribunal and Ontario courts.
+Alternatively, your lawyer may be able to help you challenge your loss of benefits before the Licence Appeal Tribunal and Ontario courts.